Geeks in Phoenix

 How to defragment and optimize your drive in Windows 10

-There are two (2) types of drives used in computers, Hard Disk Drive (HDD) and Solid State Drive (SSD).
+There are two (2) types of drives used in computers, Hard Disk Drives (HDD) and Solid State Drives (SSD).
 The kind of drive you have determines whether you need (or want) to defragment and optimize it.
 To find out what type of drive(s) you have, follow the standard instructions below.
 The Optimize Drives screen will tell you what kind of drive(s) you currently have in your computer.

 You can verify Trim is enabled by typing the following into an Administrative Command Prompt: